mechmotum/mechmotum.github.io/content/pages/guide-experimentation.rst

    experiments.
 Analyze pilot data
-   It is critical that you analyze your pilot data to ensure your measurements provide sufficient information to guaranteed that your study data analysis can succeed.
-Many times this means ensuring that you can calculate all summary statistics reliably and accurately.
+   It is critical that you analyze your pilot data to ensure your measurements provide sufficient information to guaranteed that your study's overall data analysis can succeed.
+Much of the time this means ensuring that you can calculate all summary statistics reliably and accurately.
 You don't want to find out after doing the final experiments that you have missed a critical measurement or that a measurement is too noisy to be useful.
 Once again, the experiment piloting process is iterative.
 You have to iterative until you know your experiment functions and provides adequate data.
 Finalize the protocol
    Once you know your experiment is sound, write up the finalized protocol.
    Make sure it has all details necessary for another person to execute the